-To see why this is true, it is useful to introduce a particular type of compound proposition.
-Define a simple term to be either a propositional variable or the negation of a propositional variable.
-A conjunction of simple terms would then consist of one or more simple terms put together with \land operators.
-(A "conjunction of one simple term" is just a single simple term by itself.
+"conjunction of one simple term" is just a single simple term by itself.
 This might not make grammatical sense, but it's the way mathematicians think.)
-Some examples of conjunctions of simple terms would be $p \land q$, p, $\neg q$, and $p \land \neg r \land \neg w \land s \land t$.
+Some examples of conjunctions of simple terms would be $p \wedge q$, p, $\neg q$, and $p \wedge \neg r \wedge \neg w \wedge s \wedge t$.
 Finally, we can take one or more such conjunctions and join them into a "disjunction of conjunctions of simple terms."
 This is the type of compound proposition we need.
-We can avoid some redundancy by assuming that no propositional variable occurs more than once in a single conjunction (since $p \land p$ can be replaced by p, and if p and $\neg p$ both occur in a conjunction, then the value of the conjuction is false, and it can be eliminated.)
+We can avoid some redundancy by assuming that no propositional variable occurs more than once in a single conjunction (since $p \wedge p$ can be replaced by p, and if p and $\neg p$ both occur in a conjunction, then the value of the conjunction is false, and it can be eliminated.)
 We can also assume that the same conjunction does not occur twice in the disjunction.